Sexual and Gender-Based Misconduct: Policies and Support

 Second, we hope that you will feel comfortable sharing the information with someone at the Law School.
 Office of Student Life staff members are available to provide you with additional information about your options and can help you tap into the many support services that are available on campus.
 (734.764.0516, firstname.lastname@example.org)

 They recognize that cases involving sexual or gender-based misconduct are deeply personal and private.
-At the same time, Office of Student Life staff members are required under both federal law and University policy to report to the University's Office for Institutional Equity (OIE) any information about an incident involving sexual misconduct.
-The OIE will then look into this matter.
-Although we encourage you to speak with OIE, you are not required to do so.
+At the same time, Office of Student Life staff members are required under both federal law and University policy to report to the University's Equity, Civil Rights and Title IX Office (ECRT) any information about an incident involving sexual misconduct.
+The ECRT will then look into this matter.
+Although we encourage you to speak with ECRT, you are not required to do so.
 The decision is entirely up to you.

 Other U-M Resources

 Third, if you want your information to remain confidential, you may obtain help without going through the Law School administration.

-Three offices on campus provide counseling but will not report information to OIE or the police without your express permission or as required by law:
+Three offices on campus provide counseling but will not report information to ECRT or the police without your express permission or as required by law.

 The University's Sexual Assault Prevention and Awareness Center (SAPAC), which is staffed with advocates who provide educational and support services related to sexual assault, sexual exploitation, sexual harassment, gender-based harassment, sex and/or gender-based stalking, and intimate partner violence.